-This tripartite agreement, however, lasted until 1973 when Malaysia decided to opt out, but Singapore and Brunei continue the agreement till present day.
+This tripartite agreement, however, lasted until 8 May 1973 when Malaysia decided to opt out, but Singapore and Brunei continued the agreement till present day.

 To mark the 40th anniversary of the Interchangeability Agreement between Singapore and Brunei, a set of commemorative $20 dollar notes was launched in 2007.

 Was looking at my coins when I found a pair of German-Singapore Institute open house tokens dated 1984

 Apparently, the German-Singapore Institute (GSI), together with France-Singapore Institute (FSI), Japan-Singapore Institute (JSI) and Precision Engineering Institute (PEI) were local institutes of technology in the 70s and 80s.